How to Find Your Right Interpreter

 - Pros: Google is a powerful tool for quickly accessing a wide range of interpreters.
 You can easily compare services, read client feedback, and access detailed profiles to find an interpreter.

 - Cons: What I called “the middleman-syndrome”, Google often yields results dominated by Language Service Providers (LSPs) or interpreting agencies rather than individual interpreters.
-These agencies sometimes charge significant markups to cover their expenses, which unfairly reduce the interpreter’s earnings and discourage some of the best interpreters from working with agencies.
+These agencies sometimes charge super high markups to cover their expenses, which unfairly reduce the interpreter’s earnings and discourage some of the best interpreters from working with agencies.

 • Word-of-Mouth